 Powerball winners have a big decision to make once they win the jackpot.
 They have 60 days to opt to receive their winnings in 30 annual payments over 29 years or to take a reduced cash lump sum, which represents the money available at the time the jackpot is won.
 The annuity amount is the value of the lump sum after 29 years of investment.
-Both options are liable for tax and choosing which method is preferable to you is entirely down to your personal circumstances.
-The cash option has proved far more popular with players in recent years, with only five jackpot winners between 1999 and the start of 2016 opting for an annuity.
+Both options are liable for tax and choosing which method is preferable to you is entirely down to your personal circumstances, although the cash option has proven far more popular with players in recent years.

-Here are the points in favour of each.
+Here are the points in favor of each.

 - You receive a big injection of money into your bank account and you don't have to wait to buy a new house, car or a tropical island if you wanted to do so.
 Having the cash in one go, even though it's less than the advertised jackpot, means you don't have to seek out credit for big purchases.

 - Some people say it is possible to earn a return that is larger than the annuity amount by investing the cash sum.
 This should only be undertaken after seeking out financial advice, as it involves a high level of risk.
 In addition, you will be investing an after-tax sum, as opposed to the lottery, which invests the full amount to create the annuity.

 - If you are older, setting up a plan for payments over 29 years may not be practical, and you may be more interested in making the most of the money while you can.